dushiyu/Mid-price-Prediction-Based-on-High-Frequency-Data/README.md

 1. [python] Market Depth and Order Messages.ipynb

-<p>Transform the data into market depth view, and estimate the sizes of market, limit and cancelled orders.
+&emsp;&emsp;Transform the data into market depth view, and estimate the sizes of market, limit and cancelled orders.

 2. [q/kdb+]Data Preparation in Q.ipynb

-<p>Data preprocessing and part of feature engineering.
+&emsp;&emsp;Data preprocessing and part of feature engineering.

 ### Goal, Data and Metrics